CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/powershell/ps-exception.md

 The exception thrown when a terminating error occurs while executing scripts over WinRM.

+[//]: # (Only 1 category for this exception is currently used - should the wording be changed?)
 There are multiple reasons that this exception can be thrown:

 * [Invalid Script][]

 ## Reasons

-### Invalid Script
+### Invalid Script {#invalidscript}

-The PowerShell script provided is invalid.
+The PowerShell script provided is invalid (i.e. it contains unexpected or invalid tokens, or it is missing a necessary token).

 #### Message Format